-A Local Law in relation to creating a task force to study the feasibility of starting middle schools and high schools after 8:30 am in order to reduce adolescent sleep deprivation
+A Local Law in relation to a pilot program to review school start times to reduce adolescent sleep deprivation

 Be it enacted by the Council as follows:

 § 2.
-This law takes effect immediately and is expired and deemed repealed five years after the date of the local law that added this section.
+This law takes effect immediately and is deemed repealed 120 days after submission of the report required by section 1 of this local law.